Abstract Factory Pattern Tutorial

 realize interface

-14. Repeat step 13 on ConcreteFactory2.
-Up to now, the diagram should look like this:
+14. Repeat step 13 for ConcreteFactory2.
+Your diagram should now appear as follows:

 opers inherited